Hasher-K/Personal-and-Class-Projects/README.md

-# Class-Assignments
+# Personal-Projects-and-Class-Assignments
-A collection of the major class assignments that I have worked on over the course of this semester.
+A collection of the major class assignments and personal projects that I have worked on during college.